Schw4lbe/hp-kv/README.md

 - Intro Animation scene
 - navbar on active scroll allmost fully transparent
 - navbar mobile collapse view on breakpoint xs
+- gallery update with thumbnails and full images only in modal for faster loading
+- modal fullscreen images need to be crompessed a litte bit more